hamaka/silverstripe-dynamiccache/README.md

 This module will allow individual pages to opt-out of caching by specifying certain headers, and will ignore caching on ajax pages or direct requests to controllers (including form submissions) by checking for any url-segments that start with an uppercase letter.

+## Security warning

+Please note that this module DISABLES CSRF in order to allow cached forms to function between user sessions.
+This may be fixed in a future release (perhaps by substituting CSRF values during retrieval of cached pages).

 ## Installation Instructions